mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

 ### Explore alternative models

-* Understand the Balance and Trade offs of
+* Understand the Balance and Trade offs of alternative models - don't discount anything - outsource/data temps story
+* Never say I know or stop at the first model

 ## Optimize for the Overall System